sarifeenah/projectPython/README.md

-# projectPython
-EDA of the 1692 Salem Witch Trials
+# EDA of the 1692 Salem Witch Trials using Python3

 I found this data set on Kaggle, uploaded by Rachel Tatman, who credits Professor Richard Latner of Tulane University for making this material available.
 There are 8 .csv files providing quantitative data listing names of all 152 accused, focusing on the geographic spread of the outbreak, the socio-economic conditions of the populace, and the chronology of events.